tailrecursion/cljson/README.md

 ClojureScript and supports all the data types that ClojureScript supports.
 No support for tagged literals yet.

+## Why?

+Because browsers have fast, native JSON parsers and stringifiers.
+Parsing edn with `#'read-string` and stringifying with `#'pr-str` is expensive.

 ## Install

 Artifacts are published on [Clojars](http://clojars.org/tailrecursion/cljson).